pabloelt/pabloelt.github.io/content/project/project7/index.md

 ---
 title: Risk Scoring for Company in the Banking Sector
 summary: A risk-scoring model is developed using machine learning algorithms to assess the profitability of each new transaction or customer.
-The model predicts the expected loss by analyzing the probability of default, loss given default, and exposure at default.
+The model predicts the expected loss by analyzing the Probability of Default, Loss Given Default, and Exposure at Default.
 tags:
   - Machine Learning
 date: 2024-08-30